torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
-: notes: outputs to www with Django for easy presentation and queries on the network with main site at https://torstatus.blutmagie.de/
+: notes: not under active development with new OONI data. outputs to www with Django for easy presentation and queries on the network with main site at https://torstatus.blutmagie.de/

 ###<a id="net-im">net-im</a>###